 The FDEP administers the Save Our Everglades Trust Fund (SOETF) which is used to pay for a portion of the State's share of CERP.
 The SOETF also funds the Northern Everglades and Estuaries Protection Program (NEEPP), and the Restoration Strategies Regional Water Quality Plan which will be discussed further in section 3.2.
-Governor Scott's FY 2014-2015 budget proposes \$100,000,000 from the SOETF.
-Of these funds, \$65 million will be distributed through the FDEP to the SFWMD for the design, engineering, and construction of various CERP and related south Florida restoration projects.
+Governor Scott's FY 2015-2016 budget proposes \$122,000,000 from the SOETF.
+Of these funds, \$90,000,000 would be distributed through the FDEP to the SFWMD for the design, engineering, and construction of various CERP restoration projects.